-All US History textbooks approved by College Board will have good coverage of all chronological topics, so if you have chapter guides or notes from your own class's US History Textbook, you can (and should!) use those as well.
+All US history textbooks approved by the College Board (your class textbook should be one of those!) will have good coverage of all chronological topics, so if you have chapter guides or notes from your own APUSH class, you can (and definitely should!) use those as well.

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: